Azure-Samples/contoso-real-estate/packages/portal/README.md

 ## Steps to start the portal

 1. fork or clone the repository locally
-2. assumming you are in the folder containing `contoso-real-estate/packages/portal`, go to the terminal and run
+2. assuming you are in the folder containing `contoso-real-estate/packages/portal`, go to the terminal and run

 ```bash
 npm run clean:install
 ```

-at the root level of the respository.
+at the root level of the repository.
 This will install all dependencies for all scenarios.

 This operation will also install the [Azure Static Web Apps CLI](https://azure.github.io/static-web-apps-cli/docs/intro).
 This tool includes a local dev server and emulator, to test the application and the corresponding API together, locally.